-2022 PSUs.
-The performance period began January 1, 2022 and ends December 31, 2024.
-The number of shares earned at the end of the three-year period will be determined as follows and based on performance established in 2022.
-For performance at the minimum level, shares will be forfeited.
+Performance - Based Internal Metrics Stock Units ("PSUs").
+In 2023, the Committee set performance based on two internal measures - Net Debt and Emissions Performance.
+The performance period began January 1, 2023 and ends December 31, 2025.
+Net debt is calculated as the aggregate principal debt amount owed as of the vesting date less the aggregate cash and cash equivalents held as of the vesting date.
+Emissions Performance considers our publicly announced intention to reach net zero scope 1 and scope 2 greenhouse gas emissions on a CO2e/mmcfe basis by the end of 2025.
+The number of shares earned at the end of the three-year period will be determined as follows and is based on performance established in 2023.
 Performance is measured relative to the target determined by the Compensation Committee.
-The table below summarizes these grants in 2022:
+The table below summarizes these grants in 2023:

-Performance Metric Net Debt (1) Emissions Performance (EP) Performance Period 3 years 3 years Form of Payout Stock Stock Performance basis Net Debt (1) Scope 1 and Scope 2 Intensity net of offsets on a CO2e/mmcfe basis Minimum Payout 50% 0% Performance Resulting in Minimum Payout Net Debt of more than \$1.75 billion EP of more than 0.10 Target Payout 100% 100% Performance Resulting in Target Payout Net Debt of \$1.5 billion EP of 0.05 Maximum Payout 200% 200% Performance Resulting in Maximum Payout Net Debt of \$1.25 billion EP lower than 0.025
+Performance Metric Net Debt (1) Emissions Performance (EP) (2) Performance Period 3 years 3 years Form of Payout Stock Stock Performance basis Net Debt (1) Scope 1 and Scope 2 Intensity net of offsets on a CO2e/mmcfe basis Minimum Payout 50% 50% Performance Resulting in Minimum Payout Net Debt of more than \$1.5 billion EP of more than 0.05 Target Payout 100% 100% Performance Resulting in Target Payout Net Debt of \$1.25 billion EP of 0.025 Maximum Payout 200% 200% Performance Resulting in Maximum Payout Net Debt of \$1.0 billion EP lower than 0.00